raphaellith/ResumeCompiler/README.md

 - [resume-compiler.com](resume-compiler.com)
 ```

-A contact list must precede the first section.
+Both the title and contact list must precede the first section.

-### Add an organisational section
+### Create an organisational section

-Create a new section by adding an H2 heading.
+Use an H2 heading to create a new section.

 ```aiignore
 ## Education
 ```

-For each resume item, create an H3 subheading.
-This is followed by an indented preformatted code block containing three lines of auxiliary information.
-These will appear from left to right and from top to bottom in the compiled document.
+Add an H3 subheading for each resume item.
+Use an indented preformatted code block to add 3 lines of auxiliary information.

 ```aiignore
 ### Undergraduate Research Assistant